DomantasBaras/larevel_url_shortener/url-shortener/README.md

 ## Overview

-The URL Shortener project provides a simple and efficient way to shorten long URLs.
-Users can also add an optional prefix to their short URLs.
+This application allows users to shorten URLs with optional prefixes that can be part of the original URL path.
+The short URLs will redirect to the original URLs.
 The project is built with Laravel for the backend and Vue.js for the frontend.

 ## Features